FrostyX/infra-docs/docs/sysadmin-guide/sops/fedora-releases.rst

     many users.

 2. Linked addresses
-    We do not have direct control over what Digg, Slashdot or anyone else links to.
+    We do not have direct control over what Hacker News, Phoronix or anyone else links to.
 If they link to something on the wiki and it is going down or link to any other site we control a rewrite should be put in place to direct them to http://fedoraproject.org/get-fedora.